peterdsharpe/SublimeText-EngineeringSketchPad/README.md

 * Engineering Sketch Pad is a powerful, user-friendly geometry tool available through MIT's Aerospace Computational Design Laboratory (ACDL): https://acdl.mit.edu/ESP/.
 Developed by Bob Haimes and John Dannenhoffer.

 ## Installation Instructions
+Installation can be done in less than a minute.
 Simply copy all files in this repository to your Sublime Text package directory.
 Typically this is found at:

 * Windows: C:\Users\<YourUsername>\AppData\Roaming\Sublime Text 3\Packages\User
 * Mac: